teresa-m/training-material/topics/community/tutorials/community-workflow-table/tutorial.md

 The generated table in the metadata folder (`communities/<your community>/metadata/workflow_status.tsv`) contains all the workflows associated with the tags that you selected.
 However, not all of these workflows might be interesting for your community.

-Galaxy Codex allows for an additional optional filter for workflows, that can be defined by the community curator (maybe that is you!).
+Galaxy CoDex allows for an additional optional filter for workflows, that can be defined by the community curator (maybe that is you!).

 To filter the workflows, you will update the values in the last two columns of the `communities/<your community>/metadata/workflow_status.tsv` file
 - `To keep` indicating whether the tool should be included in the final table (TRUE/FALSE).